thompson-tomo/community/assets.md

 ### `otelbot` (SIG-specific)

-SIG-specific `otelbot` GitHub apps are for repositories that need to run automations with permissions beyond the main `otelbot`.
+SIG-specific `otelbot` GitHub apps are for repositories that need to run automated tasks with permissions beyond the main `otelbot`.
 Each of these apps is scoped to a single repository with dedicated credentials.